ucd-os-fuschia-s18/pintos/DOC_P1.md

 the timer interrupt handler?**

 The sleep list is sorted.
-By doing this, the interrupt handler doesn't have to travrse the entire list at every interrupt (efficient).
+By doing this, the interrupt handler doesn't have to traverse the entire list at every interrupt (efficient).

 ### SYNCHRONIZATION

 **A4: How are race conditions avoided when multiple threads call timer_sleep() simultaneously?**

-Interrupts are temporarily diabled in timer_sleep().
+Interrupts are temporarily disabled in timer_sleep().

 **A5: How are race conditions avoided when a timer interrupt occurs during a call to timer_sleep()?**